 With each passing year, standards for student achievement in K-12 classrooms across the country continue to rise.
 Most recently, the wide-spread adoption of Common Core State Standards has forced a new focus on student achievement and application of real world knowledge and skills.
 In an effort to help students exceed these expectations and succeed in the classroom, proactive educators must seek continuing education that can be immediately translated in to the classroom.

 With this goal in mind, online degrees and certificate programs have quickly become the solution.
-"Choosing between a certificate program and degree program should really be tied to the student’s goals," says Dr. Karen Ferguson, Assistant Dean for Northcentral University's School of Education.
+"Choosing between a certificate program and degree program should really be tied to the student’s goals," says Dr. Karen Ferguson, Vice President, Retention and Student Success for Northcentral University.

 "A degree program will provide students with both a breadth and a depth of information in their chosen area.
 A certificate, on the other hand, tends to be very focused and specific.
 Students should choose between the two based on their personal goals and professional requirements."

 In today's competitive market for online education, fewer requirements, a completion date that is often as short as a few months, and a lower cost for total tuition have given certificate programs the edge – for now.